yingtao450/TuyaOpen/docs/en/code_style_guide.md

 - Automatic formatting:

-The tuyaopen directory tools/hooks/pre-commit file will be automatically copied to the .git/hooks directory during compilation.
+The TuyaOpen directory tools/hooks/pre-commit file will be automatically copied to the .git/hooks directory during compilation.

 The pre-commit command will automatically call clang-format to format the files that have already been added with the `git add` command when committing code with the `git commit` command.